-Tell us of your childhood days and how the environment at home and in your immediate surrounding influenced you.
+Tell us about your childhood days and how the environment at home and in your immediate surrounding influenced you.

 I was born and raised in Tokyo, one of the biggest metropolitan cities of the world.
 It is very much an ‘artificial’ city surrounded by asphalts and highrise concrete structures.
 However, my elementary school in the centre of the city was not like that.

 The contrast between the artificial city, orderly and clean, and the life in an organically inspired natural surrounding had a direct influence on me and provided ideas and themes for of my artworks.
 It continues to inspire me even today.

 When and how did you decide to pursue a career in art?
 In that respect how much of an aid your education in Tokyo University of Arts has been?

 Everything started when I was a college student and got to know playwright and actor Juro Kara (1940 — ).
 I was living without knowing the realities of life which I found it out while watching his plays.
 All of a sudden, the reality of ‘I’m here now’ dawned upon me.

 One of the prominent characteristics of Kara’s play is a style of Japanese art expression called shakkei.
 Shakkei means ‘borrowing the scene’ and is applicable the way art ‘borrows’ from nature and synthesises into a new work.
 Kara’s plays are performed in tents.
 And in the final phase the tent suddenly opens up and shakkei is realised.
 The first time I saw it, I was literally stunned.